 As part of the 2024 Restructuring Plan, we made significant changes to our go-to-market team that reduced overlay expenses, created a separate group and sales motion for our small and medium sized customers, and allocated more resources to our Enterprise Customers.
-These changes created disruptions to our sales efforts in the first half of 2024, impacting both new customer acquisition and upsell to existing customers, which we expect will continue to impact our results through the second half of 2024.
+These changes have created disruptions to our sales efforts in 2024, impacting both new customer acquisition and upsell to existing customers, which we expect will continue to impact our results for the remainder of 2024 and into 2025.